AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/check-patch-for-magento-issue-with-magento-quality-patches.md

 ---
-description: This article provides an overview of Quality Patches Tool (QPT) and links to resources explaining how to use it.
+title: Check patch for Adobe Commerce issue with Quality Patches Tool
 labels: 2.3,2.3.x,2.4,2.4.x,QPT,Magento Commerce,Magento Commerce Cloud,Quality Patches Tool,how to,patches,Adobe Commerce,on-premises,cloud infrastructure
-title: Check patch for Adobe Commerce issue with Quality Patches Tool
 ---

-# Check patch for Adobe Commerce issue with Quality Patches Tool

 This article provides an overview of Quality Patches Tool (QPT) and links to resources explaining how to use it.